rohanpadhye/jqf-zest-example/README.md

 You will most likely find bug [COLLECTIONS-714](https://issues.apache.org/jira/browse/COLLECTIONS-714).

+Since this is an extreme test, it is possible that sometimes JQF does not find a failure in the first attempt.
+If so, try running the `mvn jqf:fuzz` command again.
+For a more realistic test driver, see the official tutorial on [Fuzzing a Compiler](https://github.com/rohanpadhye/jqf/wiki/Fuzzing-a-Compiler).

 ## Compare to blind fuzzing

 Run `mvn:test` to run vanilla junit-quickcheck.
 This will most likely lead to an error message saying that most trials do not meet the assumptions required by the test.